Fodoa Community Day Senior High School: History

-In September 2014, the Municipal Chief Executive for Kwahu west municipality Hon Dr. Alex Obeng Somuah together with the District Chief Executive for Kwahu East district Hon Nana Antwi and some other executives cut sod for the project to begin.
+In September 2014, the chief executive for Kwahu West municipality, Hon Dr Alex Obeng Somuah, together with the chief executive for Kwahu East district, Hon Nana Antwi, and some other executives cut sod for the project to begin.
 The school was among the 200 community day schools President Mahama promised.
 The late Prof Nana Agyakwa Frimpong III, the then Fodoa chief expressed much satisfaction to the government for such a project to be established on his land.

 Nananom poured libation, prayed to the almighty God and the gods of the land to deal with every impediment during the period.
 The project was finally completed in 2016 and commissioned by President Mahama on 26 October 2016.